 Since New Orleans isn’t too far away from both where my family lives and where I went to school, I’ve had the chance to make day trips down several times over the years.
 On every trip, of course, the main focus was on the French Quarter with its European architecture, lively street performances, world famous cafes and bars, and its constant bustle of activity and fun.
-These pics all come from a November 2015 visit.
-(2015)
+These pics all come from trips in 2015 and 2023.

 Here is St. Louis Cathedral in Jackson Square at the heart of the French Quarter.